mahlenmorris/VCVRack/README.md

 Then it cannot run the code as it stands.
 If you roll the mouse pointer over the "Fix", then BASICally will attempt to point out where the first error it found was.
 As you can see here, for now, it can only vaguely tell you where it got confused and why.
+The red error highlight line will point to the line it means.

 #### STYLE Knob + RUN Button and Input
 There are four options to determine when the code will run.
 Three of them rely on the RUN Button and trigger/gate, which are described below.